TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 This is the level in which the domain models are described.
 Since we work in Python, I will put here the class that represent my storage rooms, with the data contained in the database, and whichever data I think is useful to perform the core business processing.
 In this case the model will also contain ranks coming from the ranking system (which depend on the search).

 It is very important to understand that the models in this layer are different from the usual models of framework like Django.
 These models are not connected with a storage system, so they cannot be saved or queried using methods of their classes.
+They may however contain helper methods that implement code related to the business rules.

 ## Use cases